cmcclemente/emerald/README.md

 ## About

-My solution to AD 320 class assignments are posted here.
+My solutions to AD 320 class assignments are posted here.

 ## How it works